Hendrix-CS/csci151/labs/text-prediction.md

 -   `find` is another helper method you may find useful later.
 It follows an entire `String` through the trie, taking one step down per character.
-It returns a stack of `Trie` nodes that trace the path that corresponds to the prefix.
-If the prefix is not present, the stack will contain all of the leading characters from the prefix that are present.
+It returns a stack of `Trie` nodes that trace the path that corresponds to the prefix, pushing the `Trie`s onto the stack as it descends.
+If the prefix is not present, the stack will contain `Trie`s for all of the leading characters from the prefix that are present.
 The stack is implemented using an object of the [`ArrayDeque`](https://docs.oracle.com/javase/9/docs/api/java/util/ArrayDeque.html) class.
 It does not matter whether `isMember` is set or not.